joshthecomposer/advent_of_code/readme.md

 # Advent of Code 2022
 These are my spaghetti code solutions for the 2022 Advent of Code.

+Day 1 is done in Python;

-I started them with JavaScript, but Day 4 onward are completed in C#.
+Day 2-3 are done in JavaScript;

+Day 4 onward will be done with C#;